sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 ## Launching Cloudbreak on Azure

-Before launching Cloudbreak on Azure:

-* Review and meet the [prerequisites](#prerequisites).
-* If you haven't already, review the [deployment options](deployment-options.md).

-The steps below describe how to launch Cloudbreak by using one of the two available deployment options (quickstart and production), access Cloudbreak web UI, and create a Cloudbreak credential.
+These steps describe how to launch Cloudbreak on Azure for production.
+Before launching Cloudbreak on Azure, review and meet the [prerequisites](#prerequisites).
+Next, follow the steps below.

 {!docs/common-general-prod/vm-req.md!}